Ruben165/player-info-registration/README.md

-# oop_lec_sesi9
-Nama: Lie Reubensto

-NIM: 2540124633

-Tugas GSLC OOP LEC LA05 Sesi 9

-Program ini berfungsi untuk memasukkan data-data pemain sepak bola (tidak harus pemain resmi).

-Data-data tersebut akan disimpan dalam suatu ArrayList.

-Selain memasukkan data-data, program ini bisa memunculkan data-data yang ada di ArrayList, mengubah suatu data dari pemain, dan menghapus data pemain tersebut dari ArrayList.
+A little project I did when I was learning about Object-Oriented Programming Concepts

+This program functions to enter data on soccer players (not necessarily official players).
+This data will be stored in an ArrayList.
+Apart from entering data, this program can display data in the ArrayList, change data from the player, and delete the player's data from the ArrayList.

-Program terdiri dari 6 kelas (1 kelas 'Main', 1 kelas 'Super' = Player, dan 4 kelas 'Sub' = Forward, Center, Back, dan Keeper) dan 1 interface = isHandOkay.
+The program consists of 6 classes (1 'Main' class, 1 'Super' class = Player, and 4 'Sub' classes = Forward, Center, Back, and Keeper) and 1 interface = isHandOkay.